-The Bookroom at each campus supplies stationery, diaries, books, e-books and similar items for staff and students and can assist in sourcing other items.
-Facilities are located at both the South Yarra and Grimwade House campuses and can be accessed by students before school and during lunchtime.
+The Bookroom at Grimwade House supplies stationery, diaries, books, e-books and similar items for staff and students and can assist in sourcing other items.
+The Bookroom at Grimwade House can be accessed by students before school and during lunchtime.
 All purchases are charged to the student’s term account.
 Wadhurst and Senior School students purchase supplies through Campion Education.

 School uniforms, wallets, pencil cases and a range of branded goods are available from the Melbourne Grammar School Uniform Shop.
 Located at 114 Domain Street, South Yarra, adjacent to the South Yarra campus, the Uniform Shop is open each school day from 9.00 am – 12.00 pm and 12.30 – 5.00 pm.
 The Uniform Shop is also open prior to the commencement of each school term – for further information, phone 03 9865 7690 or email email@example.com.

 Uniforms can be purchased in store or ordered online using our postal order service.
 For new families joining the Melbourne Grammar School community, we strongly recommend that you visit the Uniform Shop in the first instance, to have your child accurately measured and their uniform fitted.
 Subsequent purchases can be submitted online.

 Information technology is integrated across the curriculum at each campus.
 To help students get started, the IT Service Desk can help to source, configure and troubleshoot any IT difficulties students may face.
 The IT Service Desk is located in the Nigel Peck Centre for Learning and Leadership at the Senior School Campus.

 The type of devices students may choose varies according to year level.
 For more information, please see the Student Computing Programme document or contact the IT Service Desk on 9865 7571 or email firstname.lastname@example.org.